Complexlity/creative-art-marketplace/README.md

 https://github.com/Complexlity/creative-art-marketplace/assets/105590967/84eb65b5-cc70-4ea4-99b4-8f65658ce7e6

 This contains a form where you could add a new item to the market.
-It makes use of well described form validation to improve the user experience and help users with non-technical background be able to access the site with ease
+It makes use of well-described form validation to improve the user experience and help users with non-technical backgrounds be able to access the site with ease

 ### NFT Details